 List as many ideas as possible (quantity over quality)

-Sketch out ideas if it’s helpful, in addition to using words
+Sketch out ideas if it's helpful

 Welcome all ideas